My all-time favorite books!

 The Queens Thief by Megan Whalen Turner

 This series has been my favorite for many years.
 I received the first book as a prize for staying and reading 5 hours straight during my local library's summer reading program when I was very young.
 Quite some time after I read the first book, I discovered that it was a series.
 I was ecstatic!
 The first book is aimed a bit younger, (but still a ton of fun!), and the next books step up the level beautifully.
-It is an extremely cleverly written series, and the final book is coming out in 2020!
-(The Thief, The Queen of Attolia, The King of Attolia [my personal favorite!], A Conspiracy of Kings, Thick as Thieves, and Return of the Thief coming soon!)
+It is an extremely cleverly written series, and the final book has now been released!
+(The Thief, The Queen of Attolia, The King of Attolia [my personal favorite!], A Conspiracy of Kings, Thick as Thieves, and Return of the Thief).
+Check out my series review here.

 Favorite Fairytale Retelling